bhague1281/notes/07-angular/angular-authentication/additional-topics.md

 Because `Alerts` is a service, a singleton, and able to be injected into controllers, `Alerts` will be our app-wide container for storing alerts.

-**Let's try together:** Using the `Alerts` service provided above, incorporate alerts into the Secret Recipes app.
+Using the `Alerts` service provided above, incorporate alerts into the Secret Recipes app.
 Additionally, try to add **ng-show** and **ng-hide** directives for the links in the navbar.
 You'll need to keep a few things in mind:

 * How will an alert be added after signup, login, and logout?
 * How will the alerts be displayed?
 (May benefit to make an Alerts controller with a template, similar to the `NavCtrl`)